ukantjadia/Bloom-s-Level-Detection-A-MLOPS-Project/setup.md

 ### 7.1.1 Update config yaml in detail
 1. Start by adding the path of your artifacts dir as `artifacts_root: artifacts`  in `config/config.yaml`.
-2. Now add the first step **Data Ingestion** from Machine learning steps in `config.yaml` with some required information like data path, data source URL, path of root dir for data ingestion,
+2. Now add the first step **Data Ingestion** from the Machine learning steps in `config.yaml` with some required information like data path, data source URL, path of root dir for data ingestion,
 ```yaml
 data_ingestion:
     root_dir: artifacts/data_ingestion